-Children under the age of 19 can use birth certificates, too, provided they are traveling with an organized group such as a school group, church group, sports team, volunteer group or cultural organization.
-The group must be supervised by an adult and carry a letter on organization letterhead that contains the name of the group, the names of the supervising adult and the children, and a signed statement certifying that parental permission has been obtained for all children on the trip.
+Children under the age of 19 can use birth certificates too.
+Birth certificates are accepted with an organized group such as a school group, church group, sports team, volunteer group or cultural organization.
+The group must be supervised by an adult and carry a letter on organization letterhead.
+The letter must contain the name of the group, the names of the supervising adult and the children, and a signed statement certifying that parental permission has been obtained for all children on the trip.

 Americans traveling to Canada on a closed-loop cruise (one that begins and ends in the same US port) can travel with their driver’s licenses or state -issued ID cards and their birth certificates or naturalization certificates.

 Now, if you traveling to Canada by plane, the rules are different.
-You need a passport book (the passport card won’t cut it), and there are no exceptions, even for children.
+You need a passport book, as the passport card won’t cut it.
+Unfortunately, there are no exceptions, even for children.
 Even if you are traveling by land or by sea, it’s a good idea to use a passport book in case you have to fly home unexpectedly.
 Check with the U.S. Department of State anytime you plan to leave the country.

 RushMyPassport can make applying for a passport much easier and faster.
-We’ll help you with your application and hand-deliver it to the US Department of State, resulting in processing times as low as 24 hours.
+We’ll help you with your application and hand-deliver it to the US Department of State, resulting in processing times as quick as 24 hours.
 Standard processing times are currently 6-8 weeks.
 For travelers that need their passport faster, we are here to help!